d2ep4k/Algorithms/README.md

 #### ALGORITHM

-In order to maintain track of a sequence element and a counter, we set up a local variable called m.
-The counter is started out at zero.
+In order to keep track of a sequence element and a counter, we initialize a local variable called m.
+The counter is started at zero at the beginning.
 After that, we repeat the sequence's components.
-If the counter is zero during processing element x, the algorithm sets the counter to one and remembers x as a sequence element.
+If the counter is zero while processing element x, the algorithm sets the counter to one and remembers x as a sequence element.
 If not, it evaluates x against the saved element.
-We increase the counter if the element is the same, and we decrease the counter if it is different.
-If the majority element still remains at the end, the algorithm will store it there.
+When an element is the same, the counter is increased; when it is not, the counter is decreased.
+If the majority element still exists at the end, the algorithm will store it there.

 **First Pass :**